 In this module, we review the different types of financing available, discuss the steps to obtain financial capital through each, and help participants understand which funding sources are most appropriate for their businesses and how they can become more bankable.
 Fundamental business valuation techniques are also examined as a possible metric to assess a company’s growth prospects.
 This module will be facilitated and led by a panel of local bankers and financial service providers.

-• Module 9A: Pulling It All Together, Part I
+• Module 9A: Action for Growth, Part I

 Realizing that entrepreneurship does not have to be a lonely endeavor can be a freeing experience for small business owners.
 In this session we introduce the role of external business advisors (e.g. mentors, consultants, advisory boards) and explore best practices for accessing and implementing their advice.
 The module concludes with a panel of external advisors who will describe their services and interact with participants.

-• Module 9B: Pulling It All Together, Part II
+• Module 9B: Action for Growth, Part II

 During the final session of the 10,000 Small Businesses curriculum, participants will have the opportunity to present their growth plans and receive feedback from their business advisors and peers as they hone and prepare to implement their strategies.
 We also will discuss the role of small businesses in the regional economy and ways in which participants might assume leadership roles in strengthening the region’s entrepreneurial ecosystem moving forward.